rgpass/i_didnt_know_javascript/02_scope_and_closures.md

 }
 ```

-Module pattern has two requirements: (1) it must be outer enclosing function that is envoked at least once, (2) the enclosing function must return back at least one function
+Module pattern has two requirements: (1) it must be an outer enclosing function that is envoked at least once, (2) the enclosing function must return back at least one function

 Functions that return an object with just data aren't really modules.